There are certain races in Speculative Fiction

 - Not only that, Vulcans are High Elves, Romulans are Dark Elves.

 - And it doesn't stop there.
 Klingons are Space Orks and Ferengi are Space Goblins.
-In fact both are so similar to the World Of Warcraft Orcs and Goblins one is tempted to think that they inspired them.
+In fact both are so similar to the World of Warcraft Orcs and Goblins one is tempted to think that they inspired them.
+And then there are the Tellarites, who are Space Dwarves, complete with a rivalry with the local elves in the Vulcans.

 - The Metrons are also pictured as being elven: A tall, powerful but aloof race, with grey skin, white hair, shimmering silver clothing and gladiator-style shoes.